csuoc/shark_attacks_elnino/README.md

-# Shark attacks dependency on El Niño effect in the American coastlines
+# Shark attacks dependency on El Niño effect in the American and Australian coastlines

 ### A study of the attacks report during the years 1703-2018
 ![](images/ElNino_animated.gif)